ladomiryak/virtual-Run/README.md

 ## Run Project!

-The app is built by parcel.js, so install parcel gloabally, first:
+The app is built with parcel.js, so install parcel gloabally, first:

 ```
 yarn global add parcel-bundler